State Sanctioned Force as a Response to Mental Illness

 When approaching people in immediate crisis and deeply disturbed by trauma responses (as I have many times) -including those trained to kill and those who have used violence in the past- (again, as I have many times), we find ways to neutralize the immediate threats (make it so violence will not happen), then further de-escalate situations, hospitalize or otherwise contain the person in crisis, if necessary.
 After the immediate crisis is de-escalated and the work can then turn to recovery and rehabilitation.
 In hospital settings, violence is met with tranquilizers, and humane containment, not more violence.
 Containing the immediate threat is done by non lethal and humane means, always.

 Let me repeat that.
 To effectively treat our psychological ills, the overwhelming percentage of work is done with compassion and effective techniques, mainly words.
 We are finding more techniques all the time, sometimes by rerouting brain circuitry by physical means either with body based techniques or medication.
-None of the work of recovery is done with weapons.
+No work that leads to recovery from mental illness is accomplished with weapons.
+Ever.

 Lack of Treatment And Big Business

 Effective treatment always involves compassion, deep listening, and working with people, not doing things to them.
 This is time consuming on the front end, does not make for very exciting news, and is frankly not a value recognized as important in commerce: I know of no pieces of psychological equipment anywhere near as expensive to produce (and profit from) as a tank, fighter plane, or even one police car.
 For healing to happen, radar, fighter jets, body armor, guns, tanks, intelligence agencies and other paraphernalia are not needed.
 Knowledge and simple compassion (still free) is what is needed.
 But producing gadgets designed to subdue and control others by the truckload is how we are still addressing cultural illnesses, and not incidentally, making the most money.